tatiananantes/skills-workshops/practicals/adventures/cipher-world/part7.md

 You'll need to
 - handle invalid commands and arguments and provide useful error messages
 - handle invalid character sets and provide useful error messages
-- package a library of code and publish it to rubygems
+- package a library of code and publish it to RubyGems
 - create a runnable command when installing the package

 ### Acceptance criteria